kumahq/kuma-website/docs/docs/0.5.1/README.md

 **Protip**: Use `#kumamesh` on Twitter to chat about Kuma, and join the official [Kuma Slack](/community)!
 :::

-Welcome to the official documentation for Kuma, a modern distributed **Control Plane** with a bundled Envoy Proxy integration.
+Welcome to the official documentation for Kuma, a modern **Control Plane** with a bundled Envoy Proxy integration.

-The word "Kuma" means "bear" in Japanese (クマ).

 <center>
 <img src="/images/diagrams/main-diagram@2x.png" alt="" style="width: 450px; padding-top: 10px"/>